ninjack-dev/domain.nvim/README.md

 This use-case was the primary inspiration for this plugin.
 ## To-Do List for Release
 - [ ] Add support for "backwards" macros (macros which start at the bottom of the intended domain)
-- [ ] Allow variable macro movements by expanding the beginning and end of the buffer with blank lines to preserve the original domain bounds logic
+- [x] Allow variable macro movements by expanding the beginning and end of the buffer with blank lines to preserve the original domain bounds logic
+- Add options:
+    - [ ] Always begin from the first row of the domain (default), or to begin from the last row if the visual selection ended on that.